In this article

 ASOS, which stands for As Seen On Screen, is a fashion brand that showcases the latest trends as seen on celebrities.
 Since the ecommerce company boomed into a multi-billion dollar business, it has certainly learned which marketing campaigns are the most effective.

 Learn more: ASOS's marketing strategy

-As with many of the largest e-commerce companies, ASOS relies heavily on content marketing, influencer marketing, and social advocacy to establish themselves as the go-to ecommerce brand in the fashion industry.
-As a ecommerce business example, their arc of growth is so high and influential as to be compared to Amazon in some ways…
+As with many of the largest ecommerce companies, ASOS relies heavily on content marketing, influencer marketing, and social advocacy to establish themselves as the go-to ecommerce brand in the fashion industry.
+As an ecommerce business example, their arc of growth is so high and influential as to be compared to Amazon in some ways...

 9. Birchbox – UK's #1 beauty box